You want to apply Asylum-seeking children

 Children have the right to be reunited with their family

 Children have the right to be with their family.
-This means that the Swedish authorities wll try to find unaccompanied minors’ close relatives while the Swedish Migration Agency investigates the asylum application of the child.
+This means that the Swedish authorities will try to find unaccompanied minors’ close relatives while the Swedish Migration Agency investigates the asylum application of the child.
 Sometimes the family can be reunited in another country, where the child’s close relatives are living in safety.
 If it is not possible to reunite the child with their relatives in another country, the child’s immediate family may be granted a residence permit in Sweden, if the child has been granted a residence permit in Sweden as a refugee or person in need of subsidiary protection.
-Only the child’s parents/legal guardians are considered to be their immediate relatives.
+Only the child’s parents are considered to be their immediate relatives.

 You want to apply – Parents of unaccompanied minors